prpwien/prpwien/README.md

 ### Hi there 👋, I am Philipp.

 I am a Junior Developer working on web applications specialized in Front End JavaScript technologies such as React and GatsbyJS.
-Besides that, I’m always enthusiastic about new technologies, and I am also learning about IT-Security & PEN-Testing.
-In my free time I'm a developer at [e-Monkeys](https://www.e-monkeys.com) an Arma 3 role-playing and gaming community.
+Besides that, I’d call myself enthusiastic about new technologies, and interested in IT-Security.
+In my free time I develop scripts for [e-Monkeys](https://www.e-monkeys.com), an Arma 3 role-playing and gaming community.

 - :full_moon: Frontend: HTML, CSS, SASS, JavaScript
 - :new_moon: Backend: NodeJS, Express